Kaposi’s sarcoma and HIV

 A collection of related diseases that can start almost anywhere in the body.
 In all types of cancer, some of the body’s cells divide without stopping (contrary to their normal replication process), become abnormal and spread into surrounding tissues.
 Many cancers form solid tumours (masses of tissue), whereas blood cancers such as leukaemia do not.
 Cancerous tumours are malignant, which means they can spread into, or invade, nearby tissues.
 In some individuals, cancer cells may spread to other parts of the body (a process known as metastasis).

 Localised treatment can also be used, primarily to enhance physical appearance.
+For example, you might be prescribed creams to apply to the lesions.
 A drug called vinblastine can be injected directly into the lesions.
 Radiotherapy (using high-energy X-rays to destroy cancer cells) is an alternative technique.
 These techniques cannot affect the development of lesions in untreated areas or be used to treat large areas.

-If you need chemotherapy, the British HIV Association (BHIVA) recommends treatment with either liposomal doxorubicin or liposomal daunorubicin.
-They are usually given through a drip into a vein every two to three weeks for a few months.
-They have fewer side-effects than some older chemotherapy drugs, but can still cause reductions in the number of white blood cells, making you more vulnerable to infections.
-If these drugs are not suitable for you, BHIVA recommends paclitaxel as an alternative.
+If you need chemotherapy, it’s usually recommend to have a type of chemotherapy called pegylated liposomal doxorubicin (PLD).
+PLD is usually given through a drip into a vein every two to three weeks for a few months.
+It has fewer side-effects than some older chemotherapy drugs, but can still cause reductions in the number of white blood cells, making you more vulnerable to infections.
+Sometimes the treatment can also involve other types of chemotherapy, like vinorelbine and paclitaxel. .

 Treatment with newer cancer drugs is being investigated.
 This includes treatment with immunotherapy and targeted therapy drugs.
 You might be asked if you would like to take part in a clinical trial to explore the effectiveness of these drugs as, for the moment, researchers do not know if they are better than standard chemotherapy.

-Recommendations about your treatment will be made by a multi-disciplinary team.
-This team may include an oncologist (a doctor who specialises in treating cancer), a dermatologist (a doctor who specialises in skin conditions) and a pathologist (a doctor who examines tissue for cancer cells).
+A multi-disciplinary team will make recommendations about your treatment.
+This team may include an oncologist (a doctor who specialises in treating cancer), a radiologist (a doctor who interprets the results of scans or provides radiotherapy), a pathologist (a doctor who examines tissue for cancer cells) and a dermatologist (a doctor who specialises in skin conditions).
 You will be supported by a cancer specialist nurse during your cancer journey.
+Palliative care can relieve pain and other symptoms and help you maintain the best possible quality of life.

 Information and support

 For more information, you may find the website of Macmillan Cancer Support helpful: www.macmillan.org.uk.
-You can also contact their helpline team on 0808 808 0000.
+You can also contact their helpline team in the UK on 0808 808 0000.

 Next review date